USS Wood County: In reserve, 1967–1970

 On her return voyage to the United States in May, 1967 Wood County offloaded Marines and equipment at Morehead City and then entered the Baltimore Shipyard for an overhaul which lasted from June, 1967 to September, 1967.
 The tank landing ship then was placed in reserve operating status in December 1967 to be effective until January, 1970.
-During this reserve period, Wood County operated in a restricted operating status and with a reduced manning level, due to the problems associated with the ship's main propulsion system, the six Fairbanks Morse diesel engines.
+During this reserve period, Wood County operated in a restricted operating status and with a reduced manning level, due to the problems associated with the ship's main propulsion system, the six COOPER BESSEMER DIESEL ENGINES.
 While Wood County remained pier side at Little Creek for the greater part of 1969, her crew labored to preserve and maintain the ship and conducted training on board and on shore.
 The tank landing ship was also used as a demonstration ship for the amphibious school (a stationary training aid) through the summer of 1969.
 Groups of students from the school came on board periodically to tour the LST-type vessel.

 On 2 September 1969, Wood County proceeded to the Home Brothers Shipyard at Newport News to have the six Cooper Bessemer engines replaced by a like number of Fairbanks-Morse diesels.
 The work progressed well into the spring of 1970.
 On 15 June the tank landing ship successfully completed her sea trials and, on the 19th, officially competed her yard period at Newport News.
 On the 20th, she set out on her two-week shakedown cruise.
 On Sunday, 21 June, Wood County sighted a red flare and altered course to investigate.
 She found that the 36-foot sailboat Hiro had been adrift for three days due to a rudder casualty, and she rescued the two occupants.
 Six days later, Wood County performed her second rescue of the week when she hauled on board two men from a small fishing boat which had been the object of a massive search by United States Coast Guard ships and planes for the past three days.

 From August to October, 1970, Wood County underwent shakedown and amphibious refresher training under the auspices of the Atlantic Fleet Amphibious Operational Training Unit.
 From 16 to 26 October, the tank landing ship provided transportation and berthing for representatives of many amphibious type commands at the Philadelphia Naval Base for participation in a firefighting school conducted there at the time.
 Wood County underwent type training, acting as control ship for drone aircraft used in various gunnery exercises by the ships in PhibRon 6.
 Returning to port, Wood County soon commenced a tender availability in preparation for the ship's first Mediterranean deployment in four years.